beancount/ledger2beancount/docs/manual.md

 Ledger balance assertions are converted to beancount `balance` statements.
-Please note that beancount evaluates balance assertions at the beginning of the day whereas ledger evaluates them at the end of the transaction.
+Please note that beancount evaluates balance assertions at the beginning of the day whereas ledger evaluates them at the end of the day (up to ledger 3.1.1) or at the end of the transaction (newer versions of ledger).

 Therefore, we schedule the balance assertion for the day *after* the original transaction.
 This assumes that there are no other transactions on the same day that change the balance again for this account.